pipeforce/pipeforce.github.io/docs/api/commands.md

 ## htmlunit.website.open ``v1``
 ----------
 Opens a website and sets it as 'vars.page' in PEL.
-Additionally sets the current browser instance as 'var.browser'.
+Additionally sets the current browser instance as 'vars.browser'.
 Note: The pipe is BETA and not intended to be used in production!

 [Try online.](https://try.pipeforce.org/#/commandform?command=htmlunit.website.open:v1)